coral-iot/Particle/README.md

 #### Adding more devices

-Let's say we want to control a Servo motor on the same Particle.
+Let's say we want to control a servo motor on the same Particle.
 We first need to look at the available devices in the library.
-The 'Slider' class should work well for Servo motor, because all we need to do with a Servo is change an integer value which corresponds to some angle.
+The 'Slider' class should work well for servo motor, because all we need to do with a servo is change an integer value which corresponds to some angle.
 Again, we define our own functions for controlling the servo:
 ```C++
 //Turn on the servo (not actually useful in this example)
 void turn_on_servo() {